yig/NN-VIPSS/ReadMe.md

 6) [pico_tree v0.8.3](https://github.com/Jaybro/pico_tree/tree/v0.8.3)
 7) [C++ JSON (nlohmann/json)](https://github.com/nlohmann/json)

 Install Openblass from source with OpenMP enabled first, then Amardillo and other libs.
-If using Windows, vcpkg is preferred to install the libs and pico header files are already in the source code.
-When compile with Visual Studio, please set C++ version to 20+ and enable OpenMP support.
+If using Windows, switch windows branch first and vcpkg is preferred to install the libs except OpenBlas, as you need to recompile the lib with USE_OPENMP on; pico header files are already in the source code.
+When compiling with Visual Studio, please set C++ version to 20+ and enable OpenMP support.

 <!-- You can download & install them by yourself, or run the env.sh script which will install homebrew first.
 $source env.sh   -->